Ebrahimshahhat/youtube_channels_videos_scrapper/README.md

-when the script starts, it will ask for the Channel URL i will pass you an error if it's not a channel it's a demo for one job so feel free to use it if you see it as helpful
+when the script starts, it will ask for the Channel URL it will pass you an error if it's not a channel it's a demo for one job so feel free to use it if you see it as helpful